thayanc1/CiscoUC/README.md

     Note: with other udp.xxxxx tags you could display other Device Profile related data

 10. Get-All-Device-Pools.py - To print the list configured Device Pool names in CUCM
-    Note: with other udp.xxxxx tags you could display other Device Pool related data
+    Note: with other dp.xxxxx tags you could display other Device Pool related data